pixiedust/pixiedust/docsrc/source/install.rst

     Extracting Spark 2.1.0 to /Users/USERNAME/spark

-Next, the installer will prompt you for the location Scala.
+Next, the installer will prompt you for the location of Scala.
-If you do not have Scala installer, or you do not have the version of Scala supported by your Apache Spark install, the installer will download the appropriate version of Scala for you.
+If you do not have Scala installed, or you do not have the version of Scala supported by your Apache Spark install, the installer will download the appropriate version of Scala for you.
 ::

     Step 3: Please enter a SCALA_HOME location: /Users/USERNAME/scala